Climate Card Seoul

 If you plan to travel outside of Seoul, even if your trip begins in Seoul, be aware that you do need another kind of payment method.
 The Climate Card simply wouldn’t work if you try to tag it on a bus that goes outside of the City.

-Using the Climate Card for Public Bikes
+Climate Card & Public Bikes

 If you do own a Korean phone number and decided to purchase the 30-day-package including Seoul’s public bike (Ttareungi), this is what you need to do to connect your card to the bike-sharing app: